 Read more about Nelson in Greenwich.

 Greenwich Markets - Famous for its eclectic stalls and delicious street foods, Greenwich Market is a 'must-visit' when you come to Greenwich.
 Around the famous covered market in the heart of Greenwich are a variety of shops which are open seven days a week.
-Other markets include a vintage market in Greenwich Church Street, opposite St Alfege Church, and the weekend Clocktower Market on Greenwich High Road.
+Other markets in Greenwich include a vintage market in Greenwich Church Street, opposite St Alfege Church, and the weekend Clocktower Market on Greenwich High Road.

 Read more about Greenwich Market.